haliarutab24/Food-Order/README.md

 ## Deployment

-The application is deployed on Render.
+The application is deployed on vercel.

 ## Contributing

 Contributions are always welcome!
 Just raise an issue, and we will discuss it.

-## Feedback

-If you have any feedback, please reach out to me [here](https://www.linkedin.com/in/dev-vj1/)